 • The HEAL program ended in 1998, but borrowers are still responsible for repaying their outstanding loan debt.

-• Current medical students can use federal Direct loans, private student loans, and HRSA loans offered through the Health Resources and Services Administration to finance their education.
+• Current medical students can use federal Direct Loans, private student loans, and Health Resources and Services Administration (HRSA) loans to finance their education.

 Overview of HEAL Student Loans

-Getting a medical degree, which typically takes more than 10 years to earn, can be very expensive.
-The total average medical school debt of graduates is $243,483, according to the Education Data Initiative.
+Getting a medical degree, which typically takes more than 10 years to complete, can be very expensive.
+Including undergraduate debt, the total average medical school debt of graduates is $246,659 according to the Education Data Initiative.

 The cost of medical school continues to rise each year.
-For the class of 2024, four years of attendance at a public school is $276,006, while private school costs $374,476, according to the American Association of Medical Colleges.
+For the class of 2026, the median cost of four years of attendance at a public school is $297,745, while attending a private school costs $408,150 according to the American Association of Medical Colleges.

-Through the HEAL program, from 1978 to 1998, the U.S. Department of Health and Human Services insured loans made by lenders to graduate students in the health care field to help them pay for medical school.
-The loans were insured by the federal government against loss due to borrowers’ death, disability, bankruptcy, or default.
-The program was meant to ensure that funds would be available to future students who needed them.
+Through the HEAL program, from 1978 to 1998, the U.S. Department of Health and Human Services insured loans lenders made to graduate students in the health care field to help them pay for medical school.
+The federal government insured these loans against loss due to borrowers’ death, disability, bankruptcy, or default.
+The purpose of the program was to ensure that funds would be available to future students who needed them.

 Key Features of HEAL Student Loans

 With HEAL loans, eligible students could borrow up to $80,000 to help pay their medical education costs.
-Interest accrued and compounded on the loans while the student was in school and during the nine-month grace period allowed by these loans afterward.
+Interest accrued and compounded on the loans while the student was in school and during the nine-month grace period these loans allowed afterward.

 HEAL loans typically had variable compounding interest rates, though lenders could offer fixed rates if they chose.
-With compounding interest, interest is added to the loan balance, and future interest is calculated on the new higher balance.
+With compounding interest, interest accrues on the loan balance, and future interest accrues on the new, higher balance.

 Borrowers could take up to 33 years to repay their HEAL loans.
 Because of the long repayment term, HEAL borrowers may still be paying off their loans.